dividedmind/statistics-done-wrong/preface.rst

 .. [#conspiracy] Incidentally, I think this is why conspiracy theories are so popular.
-Once you believe you know something that nobody else does (the government is out to get us!), you take every available opportunity to use that knowledge, and you end up reacting to every news article with reasons why it was falsified by the government.
+Once you believe you know something that nobody else does (the government is out to get us!), you take every available opportunity to show off that knowledge, and you end up reacting to every news article with reasons why it was falsified by the government.
 Please don't do the same with statistical errors.